 - In Composer, open the "Help" menu and select "Consult Data Tracking dashboard"

-- Your system's default Web Browser will open up displaying the Data Tracking dashboard
+- Your system's default Web Browser will open up displaying the Analytics Data console.

 - An Excel workbook containing the recorded data should now be downloaded.
 Open it to see the recorded data.

-Build your own charts, tables, and graphs to track how often the book is read and how far page turners get in the book.
+Build your own charts to track how often the book is read and how far page turners get in the book.
 With this information you can learn things like which locations have the most readers and whether the book length is too long for the average visitor.